Spiritual Meaning of Attending a Funeral in a Dream: Insight and Symbolism

 Attending your own funeral is one of the most vivid versions of this dream — and one of the most meaningful.

 It almost always signals a major personal transition.
 You're watching a version of yourself be "laid to rest."
-This could be a role (the old job, the unhappy relationship, the identity you've been carrying for years), or it could be a belief system or habit you're finally ready to let go of.
+This could be a role (the old job, the unhappy relationship, the identity you've carried for years).
+Or it could be a belief system or habit you're finally ready to drop.

-The pattern I keep seeing is that this dream tends to coincide with real turning points: people report it before leaving long-term jobs, ending significant relationships, or making major life changes.
+This dream tends to coincide with real turning points.
+People report it before leaving long-term jobs, ending significant relationships, or making major life changes.
 It's the subconscious marking the shift with the most dramatic ceremony it knows.

 For a deeper look at this specific variant, see our post on witnessing your own funeral in a dream.